 For example, in my testing, when hosting two IP cameras via its Surveillance Station, the server was able to deliver similar data throughput performance to when it wasn't.

-It's quite amazing what this little box can do.
-I used the Synology DS419slim for almost a month before publishing this review and it grew on me.
+It's amazing what this little box can do.
+I used the Synology DS419slim for almost a month before publishing this review, and it grew on me.
 What I like most is the fact it's not noisy at all.
-I hardly noticed it, in a quiet room even when I used regular hard drives with it.
+I hardly noticed it in a quiet room, even when I used regular hard drives with it.
 When I used the SSDs, the server was near silent.

 But truth be told, at times, I did miss the ability to run more advanced services.
 So, DS419slim is not a server for NAS enthusiasts — its modest non-upgradeable hardware specs are too big of a constraint.

-So, if you're looking to do a lot of multitasking; or want to run resource-intensive workloads such as hardware transcoding, virtual machines, advanced file management/protection; or simply just want a lot of storage space; then this is not the server for you.
+So, suppose you're looking to do a lot of multitasking or run resource-intensive workloads such as hardware transcoding, virtual machines, advanced file management/protection, or want a lot of storage space.
+In that case, this is not the server for you.

 But if you're in the market for a compact system that will deliver all basic network storage needs and quite a bit more, the DS419slim is the little machine you've been waiting for.